auth0/auth0-oidc-client-net/docs-source/documentation/getting-started/authentication.md

 ### For Android

-For Android, the entire login process is a bit more manual but still fairly simple.

-1. First you need to call @Auth0.OidcClient.Auth0Client.PrepareLoginAsync(System.Object).
-This will return an `AuthorizeState` instance:

-    ```
-    authorizeState = await _client.PrepareLoginAsync();
-    ```

-    You will need to store the instance of `AuthorizeState`, as you will need it in step 3 below.

-2. The `AuthorizeState` instance will contain a `StartUrl` property with the authorization URL where the user should be redirected to log in.
-You will need to create a new intent which will open the system browser and send the user to this URL:

-    ```csharp
-    var uri = Android.Net.Uri.Parse(authorizeState.StartUrl);
-    var intent = new Intent(Intent.ActionView, uri);
-    intent.AddFlags(ActivityFlags.NoHistory);
-    StartActivity(intent);
-    ```
+On Android, you need to handle the Intent which will be activated when Auth0 redirects back to your application after a user has authenticated.

-3. Finally, after the user has authenticated, they will be redirected back to your application at the **Callback URL** that was registered before.
-You will need to register an intent which will handle this callback URL.
+1. Register an intent which will handle the callback URL.

     ```csharp
     [Activity(Label = "AndroidSample", MainLauncher = true, Icon = "@drawable/icon",